The EIB Network, the Limboy Institute for Advanced Conservative Studies, the largest free education establishment in the free or oppressed worlds.

 I was just out joyriding.

-And I say to America that this is an opportunity for all of us to stand together as white, blacks, Hispanic.
+And I say to America that this is an opportunity for all of us to stand together as white, blacks, Hispanics.

-And if we are called racist simply because we're dealing with with the uh issue uh uh of legal and illegal, I leave you with this, Rush.
+And if we are called racist simply because we're dealing with the issue of legal and illegal, I leave you with this, Rush.

 Well, I was one of those people that worked for restaurants.

-I was one of those people that would that worked uh uh in the hotels.
+I was one of those people that worked in the hotels.

 I was one of those people that cut grass.

-I was one of those people that did anything I possibly could legally, Rush, that that that I could get ahead.
+I was one of those people that did anything I possibly could legally, Rush, that I could get ahead.

-And now I own my own business in the greatest country in on the face of America.
+And now I own my own business in the greatest country on the face of America.

 God bless you, Russ.